By James W. Loewen

 As late as 1890, Republicans in Congress almost passed the Federal Elections Act, which might have given some force to the 15th Amendment’s voting rights provisions.
 President Benjamin Harrison had argued for such a measure the previous year.
 After the act failed to pass, Democrats, as was their custom, tarred Republicans as “a bunch of n—– lovers.”
 In the past, Republicans replied that what white supremacists did to Black voters in the South was an outrage, but now they were silent, choosing to move on to other issues.

 After the Federal Elections Act failed to pass, each succeeding Republican president was worse on civil rights.
 Teddy Roosevelt was worse than Harrison, Harding worse than Roosevelt, Hoover than Harding.
-With the nomination of Barry Goldwater for president in 1964, the GOP switched sides entirely, appealing now to conservative white Southerners.
+With the nomination of Barry Goldwater in 1964, the GOP switched sides entirely, appealing now to white supremacist Southern Democrats.
 They have been its core constituency ever since.
 In 2016, Donald Trump took the presidency, installing cabinet-level officials with overt ties to white supremacists.

-The tragedy of Reconstruction is not that it failed but that its successes were curtailed and then later reversed.
-Correcting the myths about this era will help us as we try to build better race relations today.
+The tragedy of Reconstruction is not that it failed, but that its successes were curtailed in 1877 and then reversed in 1890.
+Correcting the myths about the first Reconstruction will help us as we try to build better race relations today.

 James W. Loewen, emeritus professor of sociology at the University of Vermont, is the author of Lies My Teacher Told Me, Lies Across America: What Our Historic Sites Get Wrong, and The Confederate and Neo-Confederate Reader.
 James W. Loewen website.